shapoco/calctus/README.md

 See [Built-In Functions](FUNCTIONS.md) for details.

 <!-- START_OF_BUILT_IN_FUNCTION_TABLE -->
-Now calctus has 137 built-in functions.
+Now Calctus has 137 built-in functions.

 |Category|Functions|
 |:--:|:--|